bnfour/ritsu-fuse/readme.md

 .NET 8 runtime and an OS that supports FUSE.
 Only tested on GNU/Linux -- if you're brave enough to try it on another OS, you'll have to [build](#building-from-source) it yourself.

 ## Technical details
-The app will create a read-only FUSE file system.
-It's `/etc/mtab` entry generally looks like
+The app creates a read-only FUSE file system.
+Its `/etc/mtab` entry generally looks like
 ```
 /path/to/target-folder/random-file /path/to/fs-root-folder fuse.ritsu ro,nosuid,nodev,relatime,user_id=1000,group_id=1000 0
 ```